arpanchakraborty23/End-to-End-Sentiment-Analysis/README.md

 ## **Key Features**
 - **Modular Architecture**: Each stage of the pipeline is modular and reusable.
 - **Comprehensive Preprocessing**: Handles text cleaning, tokenization, and vectorization.
-- **Scalable Deployment**: Uses Docker and FastAPI for easy deployment.
+- **Scalable Deployment**: Uses Docker and Flask for easy deployment.
 - **CI/CD Integration**: Automated testing and deployment with GitHub Actions.